Cemeteries of the Upper

 rocky foundations support homesteads, within which members quietly lie.

-Not a cemetery for the weak of knee.
+Not a cemetery for the weak of knees.

 Hendee Cemetery is the oldest and sweetest of the three.
 Here, too, grass